iainctduncan/photobot/docs/installation_manual.md

     entry as detailed above

-Install photobot software on the Pi
+Install Photobot software on the Pi
 ------------------------------------------
 - From the Pi, download the photobot installer script:
 ```